-A.A.DEGREE.1882.
+A. A. DEGREE.
+1882.

-J. SUMMERS ESQ: EXAMINER
+J. SUMMERS ESQ: EXAMINER.

-1. Write down the letter names of the notes forming the scales of A minor, G minor, C minor, and of A^b and B^b major.

-II.
-Write down six bars of each of the principal kinds of Rhythm, varying the notes in each bar, and denoting the various accents.
+- I. Write down the letter names of the notes forming the scales of Aminor, G minor, C^ minor, and of A^b and B^b major. - II.
+Write down six bars of each of the principal kinds of Rhythm, varying the notes in each bar, and denoting the various accents. - III.

-III.
 Write major common chords with their inversions to the following bass notes:-

-And minor to these :----
+And minor to these:

 IV.
-Name the following Intervals, and say what they become when inverted :----
+Name the following Intervals, and say what they become when inverted:- from C to A, from I' to Ab.

-V. When the chord of the first inversion of the Triad occurs on the sub-dominant, which is the best note to double in four part writing ?
+V. When the chord of the first inversion of the Iriad occurs on the sub-dominant, which is the best note to double in four part writing?
 Give an example in the key of F.

 VI.
-Modulate in four parts (compressed score) from C to A, from F to A^{\flat} , from A^{\flat} to G by means of the chord of the augmented sixth.
+Modulate in four parts (compressed score)

+from Ab to G by means of the chord of the augmented sixth.

 VII.
-Add tenor, alto, and treble to the following bass:----
+Add tenor, alto, and treble to the following bass:-